RuiDGPires/CrimLang/README.md

 # CrimLang

 CrimLang will be a language that compiles into CrimVm bytecode.
-Tokenization seems to be working, it's missing the rest...
+Syntax will be very similar to the C language, with some changes.

 ---